-I accept payment in the form of cash, credit card, HSA/FSA, or any major cryptocurrency (such as Bitcoin or Litecoin).
+I accept payment in the form of cash, credit card, HSA/FSA, Venmo, or Bitcoin.

 If you have a PPO plan and would like to seek reimbursement for my fees from your insurance company, it’s usually a pretty painless process.
 Once a month, I’ll give you a billing statement with all the information you need to file a claim.
 You can either submit a claim form directly to your insurance company, or use a service like Better to simplify the process.